joostiphone/Z390-Hackintosh-Joost/README.md

 - I'm not responsible for any harm done to your PC :-) Use my experiences and EFI at your own risk.
 - Everything I did went according @CaseySJ his outstanding guides on: https://www.tonymacx86.com/threads/success-gigabyte-designare-z390-thunderbolt-3-i7-9700k-amd-rx-580.267551/
-- I didn’t change/add anything to 'Library/Extensions' folder.
-For kexts, I only used the 'EFI/CLOVER/kexts/Other/' folder.

 # Kexts:
-Make sure (!) you are using the latest kexts from the internet:
+Make sure (!) you are using the latest kexts:

-- FakeSMC.kext (Only install FakeSMC.kext, nothing else)
+- FakeSMC.kext
 https://bitbucket.org/RehabMan/os-x-fakesmc-kozlek/downloads/
 - USBInjectAll.kext
 https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/